TheRealWeeLad/Milk/README.md

 - `.info` - get detailed info on a certain item
 - `.buy` - buy an item from the shop
 - `.inventory` - display your items
+- `.use` - use an item in your inventory

 ## Gambling
 - `.coinflip` - bet your milk on a coinflip